Lottery Strategies: 7 Systems to Predict Winning Lottery Numbers

 Having a lottery strategy can be fun and it can help keep you motivated to enter and to win.
 However, most statisticians agree that there is nothing that you can really do to beat the odds of winning the lottery.

-So you want to be careful to avoid any kind of lottery system that tries to guarantee you wins or make you pay for services that won't increase your odds of being a jackpot winner.
+So you want to be careful to avoid any kind of lottery system that claims to guarantee you'll win or that makes you pay for services that won't increase your odds of being a jackpot winner.

 Be aware of overblown promises and fake reviews.
 For example, the Silver Lottery System claimed a 98 percent success rate for its for-pay lottery system.
 But many sites claim to have debunked the system, accusing it of using fake testimonials and unlikely promises to bilk people out of money.